from £43 /night help Price for guests, Nights approx:

 Estimated nightly price based on a weekly stay.
 Contact the advertiser to confirm the total cost.

 Availability Your dates are available

 Casa Martina is a bright and sunny apartment set into a marvelous fjord.
-It sleeps three people.
+It sleeps two people.
 From Casa Martina you will enjoy an enchanting view of the sea and of the coastline.
 Casa Martina is 60 square meters (645 square feet).
-It features a wide private terrace, air conditioning (please read description below to check in which rooms the units are installed) and winter heating.
+It features a wide private terrace, air conditioning (please read description below to check in which rooms the units are installed), winter heating and WI-FI Internet access.

 You will be roughly 1 km (0.6 miles) from Positano, where you will find restaurants, shops, public transportation, the beach and the tourist port.
 You will find the closest restaurant at 500 meters (550 yards) and the stop for the SITA bus Amalfi - Sorrento line at 250 meters (820 feet).

 Casa Martina is located on the top floor of an ancient building.
 You will reach it from the street level going up a 200-meters (660-feet) public walkway that cuts through green Mediterranean gardens and includes approximately 160 stairway steps.

 You will not need a car to stay at Casa Martina.
 If you do have one, you will be able to park it along the public roads (the actual distance might vary depending on the availability of parking spaces).

 The terrace is 50 square meters (540 square feet) large.
 It is partly shaded by a pergola with a bamboo roof.
 It is equipped with a table, chairs, a sun umbrella and two sun loungers.
 Here you will also find a portable barbecue.
 From the terrace you will enjoy an enchanting view of the fjord and a side view of the sea.